Clinical Psychology Doctoral Program FAQs

 What is the application process for the PsyD program?

-Start your application process by completing our online application.
-Create an account and choose the PsyD program from the list of application choices.
-Within the application, you may choose to upload a resume/cv and unofficial copies of your test scores or transcripts.
+Start your application process by completing the PSYCAS online application.
+Create an account and complete your application online.
+Then submit your application to KCU for review.
+Within the application, you will upload a resume/cv, three letters of recommendation and unofficial copies of your test scores or transcripts.
 Please see additional application requirements.

 What is the difference between a PsyD and a PhD in Psychology?